 The cut-fruit stall is a popular lunch time fixture where Rojak can sometimes be found.
 The vendor will chop up his fruits and mix it with the sweet and spicy sauce.
 Prior to the advent of plastic bags, it was once common for Rojak to be served up in a newsprint cone lined with banana leaves.
 A few bamboo skewers were included for spearing the pieces of fruit.
 This is the most basic form of Rojak.
 Specialized Rojak vendors have more elaborate ingredients that include fried tofu and crispy shrimp fritters to provide a contrast of textures and flavors.

 The sweet and spicy sauce is what makes the fruit salad a Rojak.
 One can almost describe the taste as umami.
-The ingredients include sambal belacan (pounded shrimp paste and chili condiment), hei koh (sweet black shrimp paste), sweet sauce, caramel soy sauce, and sugar.
-Hei koh is a very important ingredient, without which it will not have that thick caramel consistency.
+The ingredients include Sambal Belacan (pounded shrimp paste and chili condiment), hei ko (sweet shrimp paste), sweet sauce, caramel soy sauce, and sugar.
+Hei ko is a very important ingredient, without which it will not have that thick caramel consistency.
 On this side of the world, it would be similar to a spicy chocolate sauce or mole.
-In fact, I made a Spicy Chocolate Rojak sometime back using extra dark chocolate as a substitute for hei koh.
+In fact, I made a Spicy Chocolate Rojak sometime back using extra dark chocolate as a substitute.

-There are basically only three ingredients in sambal belacan – red chilies, toasted belacan (shrimp paste), and lime juice.
+There are basically only three ingredients in Sambal Belacan – red chilies, toasted belacan (shrimp paste), and lime juice.
 Belacan is a cake-like shrimp paste that must be cooked and cannot be eaten raw.
 Always buy the best grade you can afford as a little goes a long way.
-Hei koh on the other hand, is a more sauce-like shrimp paste that can be eaten right out of the jar.
+Hei ko on the other hand, is a more sauce-like shrimp paste that can be eaten right out of the jar.

 - 6 small deep fried tofu

-- 1 cucumber, cut into bite size pieces
+- 1 small cucumber (cut into bite size pieces)

 - Fry tofu on a non-stick pan on all sides to crisp it up.
 Remove and slice thinly when cool enough to handle.
 Set aside.